 Double-check deadlines against your original schedule As long as there’s still time to meet the application deadlines for the colleges on the list, move things around and make a new plan.

 Take the lead cautiously Do small things yourself.
 If your son or daughter still hasn’t signed up for the SAT or ACT exam, then take care of it, as long as you’ve all agreed on a testing date.
 Call the guidance counselor to check the status of recommendations.
 These are the little things that will prevent bigger headaches later.

 When it comes to the application, DO NOT fill it out on your own.
-Sit with your student and offer assistance, even type in his responses if he’s a lousy typer.
-Now is the time for him to learn to take on some responsibility for his future.
+Sit with your student and offer assistance, even type in their responses if they’re a lousy typer.
+Now is the time for them to learn to take some responsibility for their future.

 Negotiate Employ your successful tactics with college applications.
 If your relationship generally works by bargaining, use that method here.
 Does restricting cell phone or car use work to get homework done?
 How about access to video games or television?
 Work with what your teen’s used to.

-Gain a commitment Maybe your student really wants to do all his applications over Thanksgiving or Christmas break.
-That’s fine, as long as you get a guarantee she’ll keep her word.
+Gain a commitment Maybe your student really wants to do all their applications over Thanksgiving or Christmas break.
+That’s fine, as long as you get a guarantee they’ll keep their word.

-You know your student best and what does or doesn’t motivate him.
+You know your student best and what does or doesn’t motivate them.
 Use your parental instincts to guide your teen through this college application process.
 You’ll all benefit.